radio-helsinki-graz/pv/README.rst

 By default the project is set up to run on a SQLite database.

-First edit pv/settings.py and change the line
+Create a file pv/local_settings.py and add at least the line

-    SECRET_KEY = ''
+    SECRET_KEY = 'secret key'

-such that there is a value for SECRET_KEY.
+(obviously replacing "secret key" with a key of you choice).

 Then run::